tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 Once the model components are implemented, there isn’t much left to finalize.
 In our implementation, embeddings are managed outside the model class, as explained in an earlier section, so they are not included within the model class itself.

-The model’s constructor initializes 80 decoders, an RMSNorm object, and the LMHead, ensuring that weights for all components are loaded onto the appropriate devices.
+The model’s constructor initializes N decoders (80 for Llama3.1-70b), an RMSNorm object, and the LMHead, ensuring that weights for all components are loaded onto the appropriate devices.

 During the forward pass, the decoders are executed sequentially, followed by normalization and the LMHead computation at the end.
 A specific optimization is applied for the prefill mode: since only the last token is relevant, the LMHead is executed only on the final tile in this mode.